Grilled Turkey Wings make a wonderful treat anytime or for the holidays.

 The wild variety of Turkeys despite their size and weight are fast and agile.
 They have the ability to fly short distances somewhat close to the ground.
 Distances of up to a quarter of a mile have been recorded for their flight.
 However, modern day turkeys have been bred to eliminate the ability to fly or escape at large distances.

 Grilling turkey wings may be one of the easiest things you can do on your gas or charcoal grill.
 This process requires a covered barbecue grill and heavy duty aluminum foil.
 Your turkey will be crisp outside and juicy inside.
+Our Turkey Wings Grill Rub Recipes perfectly dry marinate your wings to make them tender and juicy.

-Grilled Turkey Wings Rub Ingredients:
+Turkey Wings Grilling Rub Recipe Ingredients:

 Grill Temperature: 165 degrees Minimum for safe cooking and eating.